 Before You Chair

-Before you can chair an AA meeting, you will need to meet some criteria.
+Before you can chair an AA meeting, you must meet some criteria.
 You can check this information directly on AA’s website to see if there have been any recent changes to the criteria.
 To chair an AA meeting, you will need the following:

 - To have a minimum amount of sobriety (depends upon the group you attend)